ubrant/documents-format/README.md

 ### Paragraphs

-**Para:** symbol at the beginning of any line will denote beginning of paragraph.
+"**Para:**" symbol at the beginning of any line will denote beginning of paragraph.
 Whereby, all subsequent lines will be joined into one paragraph till any other element's symbol or next paragraph symbol for segregation.

 #### Bold-faced Text